hezwppp/MSW-TES/README.md

-# MSW-TES
+# MATLAB code developed for the MSW-TES algorithm

-An SW-TES hybrid algorithm for retrieving mountainous land surface temperature from high-resolution thermal infrared remote sensing data
+Official codes and data for the paper entitled "An SW-TES hybrid algorithm for retrieving mountainous land surface temperature from high-resolution thermal infrared remote sensing data".

 This project includes:
 (1) The bright temperature data of five ASTER TIR bands simulated by the proposed three-dimensional thermal infrared radiation transfer model;